-You should read your vehicle’s manual for more tips and techniques that may be specific to your vehicle.
+It may be helpful to read your vehicle’s manual for more tips and techniques that are specific to your vehicle.

 The road surface, the speed of your vehicle, turning, and the condition of your tires can contribute to a skid.
 Skidding means you have lost control of the vehicle.
 To regain control, do not touch the brake or the accelerator, and look and steer where you want the front of the vehicle to go.

-There are lots of things that can lead to your car skidding, including how fast you’re going, if you’re turning, and what state your tires are in.
-Skidding means you no longer have control over your car.
-To gain control again, leave the brake and the accelerator alone and steer where you want the front of your car to go.
+There are lots of things that can lead to your car skidding, including how fast you’re going, if you’re turning, and what condition your tires are in.
+Skidding means that you no longer have control over your car.
+To regain control, leave the brake and the accelerator alone and steer where you want the front of your car to go.

 Most of the time, skids happen because of a mistake the driver made.

 A skid can occur when you:

-• If you’re going too fast on a road that is not well-maintained or not made for high speeds.
+• Are going too fast on a road that is not well-maintained or not made for high speeds.

 • Turning the wheel too harshly.